snapfish-soma/Lin/README.md

 Lin will be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins` automatically.

-If you want to uninstall Lin, remove Lin.xcplugin in the `Plug-ins` directory.
+If you want to uninstall Lin, remove Lin.xcplugin from the `Plug-ins` directory or simply run:

+1. `rake uninstall`

 ## Notes